msaadeghii/sdm-vae/README.md

 ## Training

-Set the training properties (e.g., network architectures, STFT parameters, etc.) in the `config` files provided inside `./configuration`.
+Set the training properties (e.g., network architecture, STFT parameters, etc.) in the `config` files provided inside `./configuration`.
 The training then proceeds as follows:

 ```
 # Train a VAE model: